RedHatProductSecurity/security-data-guidelines/sbom/examples/rpm/README.md

 Example SBOMs for RPMs
 ======================

-Here are some examples of SBOMs for released RPMs.
-They are intended to show what such SBOMs would look like with perfect knowledge.
+Here are some examples of SBOMs for RPMs, based on some real existing RPMs.
+They are intended to show what such SBOMs should look like at build time with perfect knowledge.
+The build system which produced these RPMs (Koji) did not have this knowledge, but a future one may have enough to produce SBOMs like this.

 Signing
 -------